xmos/fwk_rtos/modules/sw_services/device_control/host/libusb/Win32/README.md

 4. **Copy Header File**:
    - Locate the `libusb.h` file in the extracted folder at `libusb-1.0.27\libusb`.
-   - Copy `libusb.h` to the current folder where you want the generated files to reside.
+   - Copy `libusb.h` to the folder where you want the generated files to reside.

 5. **Open Command Prompt**:
    - Open an "x86 Native Tools Command Prompt for VS 2022".
 This can be found in the Start Menu under Visual Studio 2022 Tools.